Automattic/wp-calypso/test/e2e/docs/tests_local.md

 #### Notes on TypeScript

 Because Jest, the test runner, is already to configured to use Babel as a transpiler before executing scripts, there is no extra pre-build command you need to execute to run TypeScript test scripts.
-You can simply just have Jest run all the scripts in the `specs/specs-playwright` directory, and it will automatically take care of running both `.js` and `.ts` files.
+You can simply just have Jest run all the scripts in the `specs` directory, and it will automatically take care of running both `.js` and `.ts` files.

 Please note: [Babel does not do type-checking as it runs](https://jestjs.io/docs/getting-started#using-typescript), so if you want to do a specific type-check for your test scripts, you can use the local `tsconfig.json` by running `yarn tsc --project ./tsconfig.json`.
 We run this as part of the Playwright CI script, so all types will be checked before tests are run on TeamCity.